PRODUCT DESCRIPTION

 - Resistance to fire and heat

-- Reduce surface and hair cracks in concrete
+- Reduction of surface and hairline cracks in concrete

 Applications